-Families may purchase breakfast or lunch for their student.
-All students whose family qualifies based on their income will receive a free or reduced-price meal through the National School Lunch Program.
+Families may purchase breakfast or lunch for their student through the Infinite Campus Parent Portal.
+All students whose family qualifies based on their income will receive a free or reduced price meal through the National School Lunch Program (NSLP).
 Applications for the NSLP are available on our website and can be completed and turned in to the office.

-Our healthy breakfast and lunch are prepared by Joe Joe's Catering in Westport.
-Food is delivered to the school and served to children on a plate.
+Our healthy breakfast and lunch is prepared by Joe Joe's Catering in Westport.
+Food is delivered to the school and served to students on a plate.
 Monthly menus will be posted on our CWCKC website.

-Lunch costs \$3.80/meal and must be ordered by the week for \$19.00 total.
+Lunch costs \$3.80/meal.

-Breakfast costs \$2.50/meal and must be ordered by the week for \$12.50 total.
+Breakfast costs \$2.50/meal.